zenml-io/zenml/docs/book/advanced-guide/pipelines/containerization.md

 ZenML builds [Docker](https://www.docker.com/) images to transport and run your pipeline code in an isolated and well-defined environment.
-For this purpose, a [Dockerfile](https://docs.docker.com/engine/reference/builder/) is dynamically generated and used to build the image using the local Docker client.
+For this purpose, a [Dockerfile](https://docs.docker.com/engine/reference/builder/) is dynamically generated and used to build the image using the [image builder](../../component-gallery/image-builders/image-builders.md) component of your stack.
 This Dockerfile consists of the following steps:

 * Starts from a parent image which needs to have ZenML installed.
 By default, this will use the [official ZenML image](https://hub.docker.com/r/zenmldocker/zenml/) for the Python and ZenML version that you're using in the active Python environment.
 If you want to use a different image as the base for the following steps, check out [this guide](#using-a-custom-parent-image).
 * **Installs additional pip dependencies**.
 ZenML will automatically detect which integrations are used in your stack and install the required dependencies.